Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 Now, I do understand where people who dislike the rivets are coming from because as a matter of fact, the rivets on the bracelet of the Black Bay 79230 are ”faux rivets”.

 The concept of rivets is that the links are held together with side plates that were riveted on.

 The bracelet starts at 22mm and has a solid end link.
 The bracelet then steps down about a millimeter at a time to 18mm at the clasp.
 If you’re familiar with the Black Bay 79220, the rest of the bracelet won’t be anything new.
-In fact, it is the same bracelet with a matte/brushed finished, a folding clasp shaped as the Tudor shield, and with a safety catch holding the clasp in place.
+In fact, it is the same bracelet with a matte/brushed finish, a folding clasp shaped like the Tudor shield, and a safety catch holding the clasp in place.

 What’s also new is that you are now able to buy the Black Bay only on the fabric strap.
 This is obviously the cheapest alternative.